 The events task provides support and management for the two large community-driven events organised by the collaboration each year: the Technical Forum and the User Forum.
 This review document summarises the organisational, policy and dissemination activities supporting the two large events that have been held during the first year of EGI-InSPIRE: the EGI Technical Forum 2010 in September 2010 in Amsterdam and the EGI User Forum 2011 in April 2011 in Vilnius, held in conjunction with the EMI Technical Conference.
 Plans are also underway for the next Technical Forum in Lyon in September 2011.

-After several rounds of consultation between the PDT, Group Chairs, EGI.eu Director and Executive Board and other stakeholders, the Terms of References (ToRs) clarifying the purpose, composition and operational procedures for the all policy groups have been approved: TCB, OMB, OTAG, OAT, UCB, USAG, SPG, SVG), SCG and EGI CSIRT.
+After several rounds of consultation between the PDT, Group Chairs, EGI.eu Director and Executive Board and other stakeholders, the Terms of Reference (ToRs) clarifying the purpose, composition and operational procedures have been approved for all policy groups: Technical Collaboration Board, Operations Management Board, Operational Tools Advisory Group, Operations Automation Team, User Community Board, User Support Advisory Group, Security Policy Group, Software Vulnerability Group, Security Coordination Group and EGI Computer Security Incident Response Team.
 The groups have started with regular meetings.
 One of the major objectives during the first year of EGI-InSPIRE was the establishment of the Policy Development Process (PDP).
 Some of the major policy papers created during the first year include dealing with the EGI role in regards to the latest strategic developments of the European Union, EGI sustainability plan, cloud and virtualisation integration into EGI, ERIC Legal Framework, and Standards roadmap.

-Collaborations were established informally (e.g. through participation in reciprocal events) and formally via membership or Memorandum of Understanding (MoU).
+Collaborations were established informally (e.g. through participation in reciprocal events) and formally via membership or Memorandum of Understanding (MoU) with a number of projects.
 One of the distinctive examples of this collaborative activity has been through the cooperation with the other five European Commission-funded projects related to Distributed Computing Infrastructures (DCIs) –EMI, IGE, EDGI, StratusLab and VENUS-C. It should be noted that two MoUs (EMI and IGE) have been signed while several more are in advanced negotiation.
 Furthermore, collaboration with different categories of external partners was improved and intensified, whereby EGI representatives took a leading role in a number of initiatives and actions including developing new policy standards, policies and guidance.
 Overall, EGI representatives attended the three OGF meetings and the Open Grid Forum CAOPS Working Group, three e-IRG meetings, two EUGridPMA meetings, two IPG meetings, four IGTF meetings and one EEF meeting.